Dining Room Style Guide

 Typically, cast iron is paired with solid wood within this style.
 This serves two purposes - durability and, of course, aesthetics.
 Not only does this combination create a rough, industrial aesthetic, but also the materials themselves will stand the test of time.

-If retro and 1950's Americana is more your style, consider modeling your space after Vintage characteristics.
+If mid-century and 1950's Vintage Americana is more your style, consider modeling your space after Vintage characteristics.
 This style takes influence from popular designers throughout the 20th century, from Andy Warhol to the Eames couple.
 If you're feeling nostalgic about days long past, this style will surely quench that thirst.

-Any references to past decades is generally suitable for this style - whether it's some pop art from the 80's or a retro-futuristic table like our Palm Desert table.
+Any references to past decades is generally suitable for this style - whether it's some pop art from the 80's or a retro-futuristic look like our Palm Desert Collection.

 No matter the style you're going for, don't be afraid to go against the grain and break some style rules!
 The design of a room is a reflection of one's perception of self.
 Don't feel like you have to follow any one style - mixing and matching can oftentimes culminate in a beautiful, unique space.